amw8/Intro2RL/README.md

 ### TA Email Address:
 grp-fall21-cmput365-lec-a1@ualberta.ca
+(Do not presonally email the TAs.
+They will only respond via the grp-fall21-cmput365-lec-a1 email)

 ### Overview
 This course provides an introduction to reinforcement learning intelligence, which focuses on the study and design of agents that interact with a complex, uncertain world to achieve a goal.
 We will emphasize agents that can make near-optimal decisions in a timely manner with incomplete information and limited computational resources.
 The course will cover Markov decision processes, reinforcement learning, planning, and function approximation (online supervised learning).
 The course will take an information-processing approach to the concept of mind and briefly touch on perspectives from psychology, neuroscience, and philosophy.